Froot1/Portfolio-Project/README.md

 For detailed API documentation, visit `/api/docs` when running the server

-## Contributing

-We welcome contributions to this project!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ### Code Style
 - Follow the existing code style
 - Use ESLint and Prettier for code formatting